tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Padding

-Variations in the length of the ciphertext version of the ClientHelloInner could defeat the purpose of ECHO, if those expose the chosen server_name field in the ClientHelloInner.
+Variations in the length of the ClientHelloInner ciphertext could defeat the purpose of ECHO, if those expose the chosen server_name field in the ClientHelloInner.
 The padding ClientHello extension, if well used, can ensure that length information does not expose what is contained in the ClientHelloInner.
 Clients SHOULD add padding to the ClientHelloInner to meet this requirement.

 [[TODO: once the padding scheme is final, revisit the above.]]